 What happens if the unclaimed VAT amounts to more than £10,000?

-If that's the case then you'll need to notify HMRC seperately using a Form VAT 652 which you can see here.
+If that's the case then you'll need to notify HMRC separately for any late claims for VAT using a Form VAT 652 which you can see here.

 All being well, a separate VAT repayment will then be made directly to you/the business by HMRC.